Amelia Meath: Personal life

 Meath is a big video game fan; Sylvan Esso's name is taken from the video game Swords and Sworcery, and the duo also released an Animal Crossing version of their "Ferris Wheel" music video.

 She and Nick Sanborn are now married and have a recording studio in Chapel Hill.
-They appeared together on a 2024 episode of the television show Antiques Roadshow (American TV program).
+They appeared together on a 2024 episode of the television show Antiques Roadshow.